PeteGollan/Neo6502-programs/README.md

 For convenience, the build scripts also copy the latest none.lib from Neo6502_nonelib.
 These lines can be disabled if you want to manage copying the library yourself.

-To run the program from the build envornment (Windows PowerShell or Terminal), use buildrun.bat or buildrun.sh:
+To run the program from the build enviornment (Windows PowerShell or Terminal), use buildrun.bat or buildrun.sh:
 .\buildrun **or** ./buildrun.sh

 To run the program from the Morpheous/NeoBASIC command line (emulator or NEO6502 hardware), use the *.neo file: